GtG and MPRT are two different pixel response benchmarks for displays, screens, televisions, and monitors.

 In the next ten years, a 1000Hz display running at 1000fps, will be able to achieve 1ms MPRT without the need for any form of impulsing (phosphor, strobing, flicker, black frames, etc).

 To help assist future 1000 Hz developments, GPUs can incorporate Frame Rate Amplification Technology to make 1000 frames per second possible with upcoming GPUs.

 Pre-requisite technologies are starting to be demonstrated successfully in the laboratory, and probably will hit the high end gaming market before 2030s as a flickerless MPRT blur reduction technology — for strobeless ULMB — for blurless sample-and-hold.

-Sub-1ms GtG and MPRT Is Human Visible!
+Sub-1ms GtG and MPRT Is Still Human Visible!